ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    The `--env` flag can appear as many times as you would like if you need to set more than one environment variable.
 This option could have also been used on the `ibmcloud coligo application create` command for the frontend application as well if you knew its value at that time.
    {:tip}

 4. Refresh the frontend URL on the browser to test the connection to the backend service.
 Now, backend should be available.
-Choose an image from your computer to see a **preview** of the image with `Not classified` tag.
-Try uploading the image by clicking on **Upload files**, you should still see an error message as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store the image and process it.
+Try uploading an image by clicking on **Upload image**, you should still see an error message as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.

 ## Connect the backend application to {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
 {:connect_cloud_services}